-Three on a Meathook – aka 3 on a Meathook – is a 1972 [released 1973] American horror film written and directed by William Girdler (Abby, Day of the Animals, The Manitou).
+Three on a Meathook – aka 3 on a Meathook – is a 1972 American horror feature film written and directed by William Girdler (Abby, Day of the Animals, The Manitou).
 The scenario was loosely based on the real-life story of serial killer Ed Gein.
-It stars Charles Kissinger, James Pickett, and Sherry Steiner
+The movie stars Charles Kissinger, James Pickett, Sherry Steiner and was released in 1973.

 Pat Patterson (director of The Body Shop aka Doctor Gore, in 1973) supplied the gory makeup effects.

 A very 1970s exploitation movie obviously patterned after Psycho to the extent of lifting structural tricks (a long prologue introducing not one but four women who get killed off in one bloody night to make way for different central characters, a lengthy post-climax psychiatric explanation and a cut to the killer catatonic in a strait-jacket with a voice-over), and other gambits (a post-murder “God, what have I done?” bit from outside the house, a twist in the ending involving a mother who is here a reverse Mrs Bates: supposedly dead and buried but actually alive and eating people!) from the Hitchcock film.